In bloodied front-line town, Ukrainian forces push Russians back

 Six days into the invasion, the Russians captured the village and an armored column pressed further toward the northern suburbs of the capital.
 But the Ukrainians mounted a strong resistance, including shooting down several Russian helicopters, stalling the Russian offensive using guerrilla tactics.

 The Russians remained inside Moshchun for nearly two weeks, according to Ukrainian troops at the village this week.
 Most residents fled, then the Russians were pushed out.
-But gruesome hints of their invading soldiers’ presence is still visible today in the largely abandoned village.
+But gruesome hints of their invading soldiers’ presence are still visible today in the largely abandoned village.

 In one house, the corpse of a Russian fighter lay on a kitchen table.
 He appeared to have been injured in the leg and groin and apparently had been in the middle of surgery when he died, suggesting Russian forces had transformed the house into an emergency medical clinic.